RISC-KC/basic_rv32s/guidelines/development_log.md

 This now must be solved by looking at the waveform.
 Let’s start.
 (19:23)

-Hmm… looking closely… seems related to Trap Control.
+Hmm... looking closely... seems related to Trap Control.
-The X flood begins at SH, when trap-related logic is activated in Instruction Memory…
+The X flood begins at SH, when trap-related logic is activated in Instruction Memory...

 ![Trap_Controller's_Combinational_Logic_Signal_Uncertainty](/project_devlog/KHWL/Devlog_images/Unstable_Trap_Status.png)